-It was designed as a tool to organize the information you and your neighbors will need to have an active and effective block watch program.
+It was designed as a tool to organize the information you and your neighbors will need to have an active and effective block watch

-Our NEIGHBORHOOD WATCH is a flexible approach that builds on your knowledge of the block and neighborhood in which you live.
-Your knowledge of who works and who doesn't, or whether a block meeting or individual conversations will be most effective, is important in acquainting neighbors with the basics of building a crime-free neighborhood.
+Our NEIGHBORHOOD WATCH is a flexible approach that builds on your knowledge of the block and the neighborhood in which you live.
+Your knowledge of who works and who doesn't, or whether a block meeting or individual conversations will be the most effective method of communication, is important in acquainting neighbors with the basics of building a crime-free neighborhood.

-Because you live here, you have knowledge of your block and neighborhood that is invaluable to you and your police service.
-Your cooperation and communication with them, and with your neighbors, are the essential ingredients needed to stop crime where you live.
+Because you live here, you have knowledge of your block and neighborhood that is invaluble to you and your police service.
+Your cooperation and communication with them and with your neighbors are the essential ingredients needed to reduce crime